 create environments that foster the success of students;

-actively support the staff members who live and work in university housing; and
+actively support staff members who live and work in university housing; and

 effectively manage the resources and operations of the department.

-In doing so, the DHRL will work closely with the associate vice president for Facilities in carrying out those functions of the mission and strategic plan of the department that pertain to the physical facilities.
+In overseeing the housing facilities, DHRL will work closely with the associate vice president for Facilities in carrying out those functions of the mission and strategic plan of the department that pertain to the physical facilities.
 The associate vice president for Facilities shall:

-act as the liaison between the DHRL and the architect or engineer to design a project; and
+act as the liaison between DHRL and the architect or engineer to design a project; and

 ORGANIZATIONAL REPORTING AND BUDGET ADMINISTRATION

-The DHRL reports through the associate vice president for Student Affairs and dean of Students to the vice president for Student Affairs.
+DHRL reports through the associate vice president for Student Affairs and dean of students to the VPSA.